lottekoblens/TVshows/README.md

 ### React
 **Why did I chose to work with React?**

-I have little experience with React, because I created a school project with React.
-I wanted to further learn how React works and I wanted to challenge myself.
-That's why I chose for React.
+Before this assignment I had a little experience with React and wanted to know more about this library.
+I wanted to challenge myself and therefore I chose to work with the framework React.

 **Why did I chose to work with Functional components?**